 Ferritic stainless steel

-- Ferritic stainless steel is magnetic and contains high carbon; therefore, it is brittle and has relatively poor corrosion resistance as compared to austenitic SS.
+Ferritic stainless steel is magnetic and contains high carbon, making it brittle and having relatively poor corrosion resistance compared to austenitic stainless steel.

 Grade | Alloy Component | Characteristics & Application |